ikenna/scalanotes/_posts/2013-11-25-understanding-scala-variance.md

 # Type
-A Type helps us enforce levels of abstraction (Reynolds 1983).

-Polymorphisim literally translated from the greek, means having many forms.

-Polymorphic languages are in contrast to monomorphic languages - languages in which values and variables have only one type (for example C and Pascal).
+#Type

-- Types help us categorize objects according to their usage and behaviour [2].We can think of types as sets of objects with uniform behaviour.
+Types help us categorize objects according to their usage and behaviour [2].
 Types help us enforce constraints on how objects interact with other objects, to prevent invalid or inconsistent interactions from occuring.

+#Static Typing
 A programming language is statically typed, if at compile time, all variables and values are bound to a type at a compile time.
-Static typing means that type inconsistencies can be discovered at compile time - if a program compiles, it is type-consistent [1] .
+Static typing means that type inconsistencies can be discovered at compile time.
+[1] .

+#Polymorphisim
+Polymorphisim literally translated from the greek, means having many forms.

-- Polymorphisim 'is the provision of a single interface to entities of different types'.
-A programming language is said to be monophormic if every variable and value can be of only one type.
-A language is polymorphic when values and variables can be of more than one tpe.
-On a more detailed level, a function is polymorhic if its parameter can have more than one type [1].
-A value is polymorphic if it can have more than one type [3].
+=> Polymorphic language: A language is polymorphic when values and variables can be of more than one tpe.
+A programming language is said to be monophormic if every variable and value can be of only one type (for example C and Pascal).

+=> Polymorphic function
+ On a more detailed level, a function is polymorhic if its parameter can have more than one type [1]

-There are 2 major kinds of polymorphisim :
+Kinds of polymorphisim

-Universal Polymorphisim: Universal polymorphic functions will work on all kind of types that exhibit a common structure.
+=> Universal Polymorphisim: This is true polymorphisim: universal polymorphic functions will work on all kind of types that exhibit a common structure.
+The same code is executed for arguements of an infinite range of types.

-Adhoc PolyMorphisim:
-Functions that work on a finite set of different or unrelated types (Luca 1985) Will execute different code for each type of arguement it gets.
-This is aparent polymorphisim.

-Universal PolyMorphisim: Will execute the same code for arguements of an infinite range of types.

-- Parametric Polymorphisim
+There are 2 kinds of Universal Plymorphisim :

- a function works consistently on a range of types (as specified by the type parameter), which have all have a common structure.
+=> Parametric Polymorphisim: functions work consistently on a range of types (as specified by the type parameter), which have all have a common structure.
 The function takes a type parameter.

+=> Adhoc PolyMorphisim: This is aparent polymorphisim: adhoc polymorphic functions work on a finite set of different or unrelated types (Luca 1985).
+The will execute different code for each type of arguement it gets.

  - Inclusion polymorphisim
 An object is thought of as belonging to many different classes.

 - Overloading
- Same variable name is used to denote different functions.
+- One function name is associated with many function definitions.
+For example

 - Coercion
 An arguement is converted to the type expected by a funtion to prevent a type error.